-~ Recently, notion of the bulk-boundary correspondence has been generalized to include low-dimensional topological modes that reside on boundaries with integer co-dimension $d_c>1$, giving rise to the notion of higher-order topological (HOT) phases~\cite{BBH-Science, BBH-PRB, Langbehn-PRL2017, Schindler-SciAdv2018, Khalaf-PRB2018, Miert-PRB2018, Hsu-PRL2018, Liu-Hughes-PRB2018, Trifunovic-PRX2019, calugaru-juricic-roy, Stern-PRL2019, Varjas-PRL2019, agarwala-PRR2020, DasSarma-arxiv2019, ghorashi-arxiv2020, jiang-arxiv2020}~\cite{RuiChen-PRL}.
-The well studied examples of the low-dimensional boundary modes are the corner (with $d_c=d$) and hinge (with $d_c=d-1$) modes.
-Namely, an $n$th order topological phase supports boundary modes of co-dimension $d_c=n$.
-So far, we discussed first-order topological insulators and their realizations on topoelectric circuits.
-Next we present realizations of HOT insulators on topoelectric circuits.
+~ Recently, the notion of the bulk-boundary correspondence has been generalized to include low-dimensional topological modes that reside on boundaries with integer codimension $d_c>1$, giving rise to the notion of higher-order topological (HOT) phases~\cite{BBH-Science, BBH-PRB, Langbehn-PRL2017, Schindler-SciAdv2018, Khalaf-PRB2018, Miert-PRB2018, Hsu-PRL2018, Liu-Hughes-PRB2018, Trifunovic-PRX2019, calugaru-juricic-roy, Stern-PRL2019, Varjas-PRL2019, agarwala-PRR2020, ca-li-prb2020, zeng-PRB-2020, DasSarma-arxiv2019, ghorashi-arxiv2020, jiang-arxiv2020}~\cite{RuiChen-PRL}.
+The well studied examples of the low-dimensional boundary modes are the corner (with $d_c=d$) and hinge (with $d_c=d-1$) modes; namely, an $n$th order topological phase supports boundary modes of codimension $d_c=n$.
+So far, we have discussed first-order topological insulators and their realizations on topolectric circuits.
+Next we present realizations of HOT insulators on topolectric circuits.
 In Sec.~\ref{subsec:3D-QDSM}, we will discuss a circuit realization of a HOT semimetal.